magpylib/magpylib/docs/_pages/0_documentation.md

 ## The Source Class

 This is the core class of the library.
 The idea is that source objects represent physical magnetic sources in cartesian three-dimensional space.
-They are characterized by the source type and the respective variables and can be manipulated by convenient methods as described below.
-The following source types are currently implemented.
+The following source types are currently implemented in magpylib.

 ```eval_rst
 .. image:: ../_static/images/SourceTypes.JPG